Pretrial Release Program

 The purpose of the Fresno County Probation Department Pretrial Release (PTR) Program, in accordance with evidence-based practices is to promote due process to those accused of crime(s), to assist the Fresno Superior Court in making fair, prompt and effective release decisions at the Arraignment Hearing, maintain the integrity of the judicial process by securing offenders for trial, protect victims and witnesses and provide community safety.

-Pretrial Services completes a pretrial risk assessment/report utilizing a validated pretrial risk assessment tool to identify those offenders who pose a low risk to public safety, are likely to appear for their Court date, and therefore, can be released into the community pending resolution of their Court case(s).
-After offenders are assessed and their risk level is determined, the Fresno Superior Court is provided with practical and enforceable terms and conditions of pretrial release, suitable for offenders whose risk and criminogenic needs vary widely.
-The Court will then decide whether the offender is suitable for Pretrial Release (PTR).
+Pretrial Services completes a pretrial risk assessment/report utilizing a validated pretrial risk assessment tool to assist judicial officers in identifying persons who pose a low risk to public safety, are likely to appear for their Court date, and therefore, can be released into the community pending resolution of their Court case(s).
+The Court will then decide whether the person is suitable for Pretrial Release.

 Microsoft Power BI Logo Pretrial Dashboard